 Nicolas-Auguste Guillet de Chaumont came to Canada as a soldier.
 When he arrived is unknown, but in 1721, at the time of his first marriage, he was a sergeant in the colonial regular troops.
 Since he arrived in the colony without an officer’s commission, the nobility of his family must have been of small consequence.
 After only a short time with the military he joined the legal circle of Montreal.
 He began practising law, representing his fellow citizens before the courts.
-In this capacity he entered the first two deeds in his minute book in 1727, but not until 6 Nov.
-1728 did he sign his first document as a notary.
-We do not know when he obtained his commission as a royal notary, since the document confirming this appointment has not been found.
+In this role he entered the first two deeds in his minute book in 1727.
+On 20 July 1728 he obtained his commission as a royal notary, and on 6 Nov. he signed his first document in this capacity.

 He was not one of the most active notaries in this jurisdiction.
 His minute book contains only 465 deeds, 440 of which were drawn up before 1736; his last two deeds were entered in 1748 and 1752.
 Guillet de Chaumont gave up his office during 1752 and retired to Terrebonne.
 In a letter to the minister of Marine, Maurepas, in 1740 Intendant Hocquart* criticized the notary severely, calling him a “very dull man.”